 Therapists Franz Xaver Mayr (1875-1965) and Howard Hay (1866-1940) were among the first to formulate holistic doctrines incorporating the concept of acid-base balance supported by blood pH determination techniques.
-Over the past three decades, it has been mainly the works of Dr. Catherine Kousmine and Christopher Vasey that have made this concept known.
+Over the past three decades, it has been mainly the works of Dr. Catherine Kousmine and Christopher Vasey that have created this concept known.

 The main principles of the Alkaline diet

-It is recommended by the authors of this diet to measure your own blood pH with urine strips once a day.
+It is recommended by the authors of this diet to measure your blood pH with urine strips once a day.

 In the case of chronic low-level acidosis, this diet recommends:

 - 2. Undertake a lemon cure to alkalinize